Common Injuries in Trucking Accidents

 Chest and Abdominal Injuries

-The impact of a trucking collision can cause significant trauma to the chest and abdominal regions.
 Common injuries include broken ribs, internal bleeding, and organ damage.
-These injuries often require immediate medical attention, surgery, and extended hospital stays.
+These injuries often require emergency treatment, surgery, and prolonged hospital stays.

 Bone Fractures